 When the excavations are too deep for the type of shoring that is above mentioned above, diaphragm walls can be used.
-It is made of reinforced concrete designed primarily according to loads needs to be resisted.
-It can be the element for temporary or permanent retaining wall or both.
-For deep excavation of basement and tunnels, diaphragm wall is the best option.
+It is made of reinforced concrete designed primarily according to loads that needs to be resisted.
+It can be the element for a temporary or permanent retaining wall or both.
+For the deep excavation of the basement and tunnels, the diaphragm wall is the best option.

 Other types such as cofferdams, raking shore, flying shoring, etc. are intended to use primarily according to its specialty.
 But the above are the most common type that we are using in the construction.

 What do you think of the above article?
 Tell us your thoughts!
 Leave your message in the comment section below.
 Feel free to share this article, subscribe to our newsletter and follow us on our social media pages.